Maryam-Sayadi/bioinformatics-workbook/dataWrangling/fastaq-manipulations/retrieve-fasta-sequences-using-sequence-ids.md

 #### Possible problems:

 * The ids in the id file contain ">" character.
-* The text in the definition line of each sequence is included in the id file entries.
+* The text in the definition line is included in the id file entries.
-* There is any space or tab at the end of each id file entries.
+* There is any space or tab in any id entry.

 ## 4. seqtk ##
 This method can be applied directly to FASTA or a FASTQ file, compressed or uncompressed files.
 [Seqtk](https://github.com/lh3/seqtk) is a fast and lightweight tool for processing biological data (`FASTA`/`FASTQ`). if you have a list of identifiers that you would like to extract from a file, you can run this command as follows: